 When you enter the global marketplace, you need to start tracking specific performance indicators.
-With all of the technology available nowadays, it’s a bit easier to track and measure those, whether it’s planning the budget for website translation or calculating the translation ROI.
+With all of the technology available nowadays, it’s a bit easier to track and measure these, whether it’s planning the budget for website translation or calculating the translation ROI.

 - Effective – Has the same intended effect on the reader as the source material

 There are different quality levels that could be desired for a given translation.
 Important documents require publication quality, meaning they need to be perfectly polished.
-Other materials like websites may require a different quality of translation, such as Machine translation + Human review.
+Other materials, like websites, may require a different quality of translation, such as Machine Translation + Human Review.

-High-quality translation will take more time and effort from the translator than lower quality translation, while lower quality translation that involves only machine translation and a human translator will often be around 30-40% cheaper (depending on the language combination that is used in a project).
+High-quality translation will take more time and effort from the translator than the lower quality translation, while lower quality translation that involves only machine translation and a human translator will often be around 30-40% cheaper (depending on the language combination that is used in a project).

 Translation Quality at Text United

 At Text United we have different methods to evaluate translation performance and quality.
 Our project managers will evaluate and monitor translators and their progress to ensure improvements for each project.
-Each translator has to meet a certain experience level and pass the translation tests before starting to work on Text United projects.
+Each translator has to meet a certain experience level and pass translation tests before starting to work on Text United projects.

-Additionally, you can ensure that your translation quality is excellent by measuring it with Translation Quality Assurance check.
+Additionally, you can ensure that your translation quality is excellent by measuring it with the Translation Quality Assurance check.